Survey Shows About Half of Brits Wish They Were Descended from Vikings…and Many Probably Are!

 Danes invading England.
 From "Miscellany on the life of St. Edmund," 12th century.
 (Public Domain)

 That being said, the chance that you’re of Viking ancestry also depends a lot on what part of the British Isles you’re from.
-The islands, especially the Orkneys and Shetlands, have many people with Scandinavian ancestry.
+The islands, especially the Orkney Islands and Shetland, have many people with Scandinavian ancestry.
 Ireland, Wales, and southern England were thought to have relatively few.

 Orkney and Shetland have many people with Scandinavian names from the Viking era, including Linklater, Flett, Halcro, Heddle, and Scarth